 Polyester/Nylon: I’m choosing to include these fabrics together because they share multiple characteristics and are similar enough.
 Both polyester and nylon are synthetic fabrics spun from chemical solutions.
 Advantages of these fabrics include: inexpensive production, moisture-wicking, strong shrink resistance, and stretch.
 Synthetic fabrics are often shiny or reflective in appearance, which may deter some.
 Polyester is often used due to its remarkable moisture-wicking properties.
 A good example is in Uniqlo’s Airism boxers, which are great and very comfortable.
 Nylon, on the other hand, is more often used with outerwear and “shells” of clothing.
 For instance, this Alpha Industries bomber has a nylon outer shell, but polyester lining because the nylon is more durable.
 Something to note is that these materials, nylon especially, tends to make that swooshy swoosh noise when rubbed against itself (and yes, that’s definitely the technical term).

-Leather: To clarify, I'm referring solely of animal leather here, and not the artificial/faux/"vegan" substitute, which has different characteristics altogether.
+Leather: To clarify, I’m referring solely of animal leather here, and not the artificial/faux/”vegan” substitute, which has different characteristics altogether.
 There are tons of different kinds of leathers, each with differing heat insulation, durability, softness, color, etc. Generally speaking, however, leather is strong and has great heat insulation.
 Leather fibers hold large amounts of water, which allows them to absorb perspiration and later dissipate it.
 Something I strongly urge is to not buy cheap leather.
-Not only will it likely be of inferior quality, but cheaper leather often comes from places where ethical standards for animals are non existent.
+Not only will it likely be of inferior quality, but cheaper leather often comes from places where ethical standards for animals are non-existent.

+How can you even try to build a solid men’s winter wardrobe without a strong lineup of jackets?
 One of my favorite aspects of cold weather fashion is the reintroduction of coats.
-Not only are they functionally great for breaking wind and storing leftover Halloween candy, but they're excellent statement pieces that can really make your look stand out from the crowd.
-Not to mention, the sheer variety (infographic) of different outerwear available is impressive, so you're able to experiment and figure out what compliments your personal style best.
+Not only are they functionally great for breaking wind and storing leftover Halloween candy, but they’re excellent statement pieces that can really make your look stand out from the crowd.
+Not to mention, the sheer variety (infographic) of different outerwear available is impressive, so you’re able to experiment and figure out what compliments your personal style best.
 Aside from design, color, and fit of your outerwear, textures play a much bigger role in your look as opposed to the warmer seasons.
-I'll be highlighting a few different types of jackets that can diversify your winter wardrobe.
+I’ll be highlighting a few different types of jackets that can diversify your winter wardrobe.